 6. Wall Colors

 Pick colors that are visually appealing to a wide audience.
 Blue and yellow with coffee cup border?
 Not so much.
 Pick wall colors that are used often on Pinterest and in magazines so you can see how they actually look in real-life rooms.
 You can’t go wrong with a light greige and you can see my Pinterest board for Greige wall colors HERE.

 Let’s face it.
 Women are the ones that make more purchasing decisions than any other family member and that’s also the case with real estate.
 If Mama’s ain’t happy, ain’t nobody happy.
 Therefore, appeal to the woman who will one day live in that home.

 We had a blank space over where the phone jack used to be so we built out a new counter, I gel-stained it (read more here about gel-stain) and then I made the wall above it an Organization Station!
-(You can see mine here and other ideas in my Pinterest board) What woman wouldn’t want a house with a place to stay organized (or at least seem organized).
+(You can see mine here and other ideas on my Pinterest board) What woman wouldn’t want a house with a place to stay organized (or at least seem organized)?
 Check out other feminine touches to add to your home in my printable home staging checklist.